tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LP_14_Decentralized_Apps.md

   ![State Of The Dapps - 6](Images/state-of-the-daps-6.png)

-Comment to students that as it can be seen so far, this project is trying to disrupt in the banking sector by offering a solution to earn with cryptocurrency savings and offering an automated line of credit.
+Explain to students that as it can be seen so far, this project is trying to disrupt in the banking sector by offering a solution to earn interest with cryptocurrency savings and offering an automated line of credit.

 Go further with the demo, click on the "Create Account" button in the upper right corner, and follow the next steps.